MonolithOrchids/MinimalStyleCord/README.md

 ### Minimalist Theme for Discord
-For now, this theme is very simplistic, it doesn’t change much, just the size of some bars, remove some useless stuff and that's it.
-It was mainly made for some friends and personal use, down the road I will try to add features included on my old theme, [MinimalNight](https://github.com/MonolithOrchids/MinimalNightTheme/tree/master).
+For now, this theme is very simple and minimalist.
+It doesn’t change much, only the size of some bars and the removal of unnecessary elements from the screen.
+It was mainly made for friends and personal use, so I don’t plan to add many changes beyond continuing to clean up the theme as much as possible.

 ### [**Vencord**](https://vencord.dev) or [**Vesktop**](https://github.com/Vencord/Vesktop):
 - ***Method 1***: